 In addition to the gameplay changes we have different ways to traverse the world of Pokemon.
 Instead of just having a bike we can skate.
 This isn’t just some new way to travel though.
 Skating is very useful for grinding up and down rails to reach secret locations that offer us rare items.
 It’s also really simple to use and you don’t have to hotkey your skates like you do with a bike.

 Pokemon X&Y feels like it takes longer to reach gyms, which is a good thing in my opinion, but in reality this is a pretty short game.
-I completed this game in 30 hours.
+I completed this game in about 35 hours.
 It took me 50 to complete Omega Ruby for the first time and twice as long to complete Heart Gold, and Soul Silver.
 I do like how spaced out some of the gyms are.
 It made the journey feel more meaningful in a way instead of having them be extremely close together like some of the older games did.

 The graphics are fantastic.
 This is easily one of the best looking 3DS games to date.
 Everything looks really good in this game.
 Rain, snow, sand, and even the character models.
 Then again every Pokemon game has always looked really good when compared to other games on handheld devices.
 No corners were cut here and I love that.

 The new Pokemon that were introduced in this game are actually really good.
 Not only did we get a new type of Pokemon with Fairy types, but we also got some pretty badass ones too.
 Diggersby, Tyrantrum, and Aegislash are among my favorites.
 This game also has some really solid starter Pokemon.
 It’s a major step up from Black & White which had us using Tepig, Snivy, and Oshawott.
 Froakie is adorable and evolves into a total badass and I really like Chespin too.
 Fennekin is my least favorite, but I love that it evolves into a Fire/Psychic type Pokemon.

 The soundtrack here is great.
 It sounds like you would expect a Pokemon game to.
 The battle music is great, the rival music is great, and gym music is fantastic in my opinion.
 All of the pokemon sound really good, and the moves that they use sound good too.
 I had no problems whatsoever with the sounds in this game.